 Kansas State University is a community of 3,600-plus faculty and staff and nearly 20,000 students from every state and many countries.
-K-State was founded in 1863 as the nation's first operational land-grant university, and now has campuses in Manhattan, Salina, and Olathe, as well as our Global Campus, which serves thousands of distance students.
+K-State was founded in 1863 as the nation's first operational land-grant university, and now has campuses in Manhattan, Salina, and Olathe, as well as offering classes online to thousands of distance students.